myself659/zku-assignments/1-week1/week1.md

 ## Do we really need zero-knowledge proof for this?
 Can a publicly verifiable smart contract that computes Merkle root achieve the same?
 If so, give a scenario where Zero-Knowledge proofs like this might be useful.
 Are there any technologies implementing this type of proof?
 Elaborate in 100 words on how they work.

+We do not really need zero-knowledge proof for this.
+Yes, a publicly verifiable smart contract that computes Merkle root achieve the same.

 ## As you may have noticed, compiling circuits and generating the witness is an elaborate process.
 Explain what each step is doing.
 Optionally, you may create a bash script and comment on each step in it.
 This script will be useful later on to quickly compile circuits.